 - 7.1 Right of Rescission.
 Within thirty (30) days following the later of the execution of this Agreement by you or the receipt of a Disclosure Statement from us, you may rescind this Agreement by giving us written notice.
 You shall not be required to move into the Residence prior to the expiration of the thirty (30) day rescission period.
 However, if you occupy the Residence during the rescission period and then rescind this Agreement, you will only be charged a Monthly Fee for the period of time that you actually occupied the Residence.
-Refund of the amount of the Entrance Fee paid shall be as outlined in Paragraph 9.2. - at any time before you move into the Village by giving us written notice signed by you (both of you in the case of Joint Residents).
+Refund of the amount of the Entrance Fee paid shall be as outlined in Paragraph 9.2. - 7.2 Cancellation Prior to Occupancy.
+You may cancel this Agreement for any reason at any time before you move into the Community by giving us written notice signed by you (both of you in the case of Joint Residents).
 Refund of the amount of the Entrance Fee paid shall be as outlined in Paragraph 9.3 or 9.4.
 If you die prior to occupying the Residence or if, on account of illness, injury or incapacity, you are precluded from occupying the Residence under the terms of this Agreement, this Agreement will automatically cancel upon our receipt of notice of your death, illness, injury or incapacity.
-If you elect to cancel this Agreement because of a substantial change in your physical, mental or financial condition prior to occupancy, then this Agreement will cancel upon written notice from you.
-Refund of the Entrance Fee shall be as outlined in Paragraph 9.3. - 7.3 Cancellation After Occupancy.
-You may cancel this Agreement for any reason after moving into the Village by giving us thirty (30) days' prior written notice of cancellation, which shall be effective and irrevocable upon delivery.
-Cancellation shall occur thirty (30) days after written notice is delivered, and you must remove your personal property from the Residence and from any storage unit within the thirty (30) day notice period as outlined in Paragraph 3.7.3.
+If you elect to cancel this Agreement because of a substantial change in your physical, mental, or financial condition prior to occupancy, then this Agreement will cancel upon written notice from you.
+Refund of the Entrance Fee shall be as outlined in Paragraph 9.3.

+- 7.3 Cancellation After Occupancy.
+You may cancel this Agreement for any reason after moving into the Community by giving us thirty (30) days' prior written notice of cancellation, which shall be effective and irrevocable upon delivery.
+Cancellation shall occur thirty (30) days after written notice is delivered, and you must remove your personal property from the Residence and from any storage unit within said thirty (30) day notice period as outlined in Paragraph 3.7.3.
 You are obligated to pay the Monthly Fee during the thirty (30) days, and thereafter if the Residence has not been released to us in accordance with Paragraph 1.5.3 above.
 Refund of the Entrance Fee shall be as outlined in Paragraph 9.5. - 7.4 Cancellation Due to Death After Occupancy.
-This Agreement will automatically cancel upon your death (the death of the surviving Resident in the case of Joint Residents).
+This Agreement will automatically cancel upon your death (unless you have a surviving Joint Resident).
 Your estate must remove your personal property from the Residence and from any storage unit within thirty (30) days after your death as outlined in Paragraph 3.7.1.
 Your estate will be obligated to pay the Monthly Fee as outlined in Paragraph 1.5.1 above.
 Refund of the Entrance Fee shall be as outlined in Paragraph 9.5.